VirtualPregnancy/pregnancy-app/docs/source/pregnancy_app/04_left_panel.rst

 * Displays the topic interaction panel (``Panel``) when the route is ``slug`` (i.e., topic content page), including tools like pregnancy condition selectors and ultrasound metrics tools.

-* Displays the About page (``Support``) when the route is ``about``.
+* Displays the Support page when the route is ``support``.
 At this page, the left part function as a navigation bar, and the right part is the main content, user can access the support materials.

 Main Tabs
 ---------